strongloop/loopback/README.md

  - `Array` - JSON array
  - `Date` - a JavaScript date object
  - `Buffer` - a node.js Buffer object
- - [GeoPoint](#geopoint) - an asteroid GeoPoint object.
+ - [GeoPoint](#geopoint) - an loopback GeoPoint object.
 TODO

 ## Bundled Models

-The Asteroid library is unopinioned in the way you define your app's data and logic.
-Asteroid also bundles useful pre-built models for common use cases.
+The Loopback library is unopinioned in the way you define your app's data and logic.
+Loopback also bundles useful pre-built models for common use cases.

  - User - register and authenticate users of your app locally or against 3rd party services.
  - Notification - _TODO_ create, store, schedule and send push notifications to your app users.
  - Email - send emails to your app users using smtp or 3rd party services.
  - Job - _TODO_ schedule arbitrary code to run at a given time.

-Defining a model with `asteroid.createModel()` is really just extending the base `asteroid.Model` type using `asteroid.Model.extend()`.
-The bundled models extend from the base `asteroid.Model` allowing you to extend them arbitrarily.
+Defining a model with `loopback.createModel()` is really just extending the base `loopback.Model` type using `loopback.Model.extend()`.
+The bundled models extend from the base `loopback.Model` allowing you to extend them arbitrarily.

 ### User Model